Robodebt scheme: Second Senate committee inquiry

 The scheme was again the subject of a Senate committee inquiry, which began in 2019.

-In the July 2020 hearing, Kathryn Campbell (former head of Services Australia) denied that the scheme had led to welfare recipients committing suicide after receiving debt notices, despite allegations from Centrelink staff and the family members of welfare recipients who took their own lives.
+In the July 2020 hearing, Kathryn Campbell (former head of Services Australia) denied that the scheme had led to welfare recipients suiciding after receiving debt notices, despite allegations from Centrelink staff and the family members of welfare recipients who took their own lives.

-Senator O'Neill in the August 2020 hearing, read two letters from mothers whose sons committed suicide following the receiving of a Robodebt notice.
+Senator O'Neill in the August 2020 hearing, read two letters from mothers whose sons died by suicide following the receiving of a Robodebt notice.

 Initially meant to report its findings in December 2019, the inquiry's deadline was extended six times, with the Senate committee delivering its final report in May 2022.
-The five interim reports made several findings, including: